Islam Murtazaev

-Islam Murtazaev (Russian: Ислам Муртазаев; born April 13, 1991) is a Russian kickboxer and mixed martial artist currently competing for ONE Championship.
-As of March 2023, he is ranked as the fourth best middleweight in the world by Beyond Kick.
+Islam Murtazaev (Russian: Ислам Муртазаев; born April 13, 1991) is a Russian kickboxer and mixed martial artist.
+As of March 2023, he is ranked as the fourth best middleweight in the world by Beyond Kickboxing.

 Biography and career

 Early career

 Murtazaev grew up in Dagestan where he trained in wrestling before transitioning to Muay Thai at the age of 10.
 He competed as an amateur until 2016 when he quit his job as an oil and gas extraction engineer and moved to Thailand.

-On November 18, 2017, Murtazaev took part in the EM Legend -75 kg World Tournament finals.
-In the semi finals he defeated Jordan Tai by decision to reach the final.
-He faced Rungrawee Sitsongpeenong, after 3 rounds the judges declared the fight a draw, an extra round was fought which Murtazaev won to capture the title.
+On September 29, 2017, Murtazaev took part in the EM Legend -75 kg World Tournament finals.
+In the semi-finals he defeated Jordan Tai by decision.
+He faced Rungrawee Sitsongpeenong in the final, after 3 rounds the judges declared the fight a draw, an extra round was fought which Murtazaev won by split decision to capture the title.

 On April 8, 2016, Murtazaev took part in the 2016 Kunlun Fight -75 kg World Tournament.
 He faced Alim Nabiev in the final 16 round and was eliminated after losing the fight by unanimous decision.

 On November 30, 2018, Murtazaev faced Omar Moreno in a KOK World Series event in Spain.
 He won the fight with by tornado kick knockout in the first round.

 Murtazaev faced Chanajon P.K.
 Saenchai Muaythaigym at THAI FIGHT Chiang Mai on December 23, 2017.
 He lost the fight by decision.

 Murtazaev faced Omar Moreno in his King of Kings debut at KOK World Series on November 30, 2018.
 He won the fight by a first-round knockout.

 Murtazaev was booked to face Sher Mamazulunov at Wu Lin Feng 2019: WLF China vs Russia on September 20, 2019, in an WLF-Orion cross-promotional event.
 Murtazaev won the fight by unanimous decision.
 The bout was later awarded "Fight of the Year" honors at the 2019 "The Orion Awards".